erezsh/sqeleton/docs/intro.md

 ### table()

-To query tables, users create a table instance, and use chain methods to build the query expression:
+To query tables, users create a table instance, and chain methods calls to build the query expression:

 ```python
 >>> from sqeleton import table